Meet the Team

 Founder & Director

-Alice has a PhD in Astrophysics from Durham University, and was the Science Outreach Officer for the University of Exeter from 2015-2020, developing and delivering workshops and talks across the South West, running large scale science events, building relationships with schools and local industry/organisations and working with academics to disseminate their research effectively to the public.
+Alice has a PhD in Astrophysics from Durham University, and was the Science Outreach Officer for the University of Exeter from 2015-2020, developing and delivering workshops and talks across the South West, running large scale science events, building relationships with schools and local industry / organisations and working with academics to engage the public with their research.
 Alice is passionate about making science more accessible and understandable for all, in particular in Devon, where she grew up.

 Prof. Justin Dillon